pouria-z/Text-Analysis/README.md

 Key phrases extraction allows for identifying the keywords and main concepts in a text.

+## Similarity Analyst

+This section can compare 2 phrases using sophisticated set of AI algorithms ( with Webit Text Analytics API) and shows them similarity score (a number between 0 to 1) between the 2 phrases.

 ### Contact Me

 You can also check my other apps on [here](https://cafebazaar.ir/developer/413934687302?l=en).